oplS16projects/SpaceXplore/README.md

 Explain what approaches from class you will bring to bear on the project.
 Be explicit: e.g., will you use recursion?
 How?
 Will you use map/filter/reduce?
 How?
 Will you use data abstraction?
 Will you use object-orientation?
 Will you use functional approaches to processing your data?
 Will you use state-modification approaches?
 A combination?

-The idea here is to identify what ideas from the class you will use in carrying out your project.

 ### Data set or other source materials
 We will be building our own simulation and creating our own data.
 We will however be using 2D sprits from randowm websites for our game.